-Combining the two equations we get

-$$h = 0.60, \quad p = 0.68$$
+Combining the two equations we get h = 0.60 and p = 0.68.
 So the 40% most optimistic agents buy the assets of the 60% more pessimistic agents at a price of 0.68.
-If the optimistic agents could borrow in period 0 by promising some consumption good in period 1 they could afford to buy more of the asset in period 0.
-However, this promise has to be collateralized by the asset itself.
+If the optimistic agents could borrow in period 0 by promising some consumption good in period 1 they could afford to buy more of the asset.

 Now consider the case with a financial contract.
 The only type of contract allowed is a standard borrowing contract promising the same amount of the consumption good in both states in period 1.
 There are still many different borrowing contracts possible, varying in their promised interest rates and levels of collateralization.
-In the equilbrium of this simple example, only fully collateralized debt will be traded.
-The intuition is as follows: First, overcollateralization is wasteful and will therefore not happen.
-Second, undercollateralized debt leads to default in state D. This means the borrower pays the lender back more in state U than in state D. But the borrower is more optimistic than the lender so he thinks state U is relatively more likely while the lender thinks state D is relatively more likely.
-Therefore gains from trade in borrowing collateralized by the asset are maximized with default-free debt.
-Optimists would like to promise pessimists relatively more in the bad state D but given the payoff of the only available collateral, the closest they can get is promising equal amounts in both states.
+In the equilibrium of this simple example, only fully collateralized debt will be traded.
+The intuition is as follows: Overcollateralization is wasteful and will therefore not happen.
+Undercollateralized debt leads to default in state D so the borrower pays the lender back more in state U than in state D. But the borrower is more optimistic than the lender so he thinks state U is relatively more likely while the lender thinks state D is relatively more likely.
+Therefore gains from trade are maximized with default-free debt - optimists would like to promise pessimists relatively more in the bad state D but given the payoff of the only available collateral, the closest they can get is promising equal amounts in both states.
+Since this debt is default-free it carries a zero interest rate.
+This means that against each unit of the asset an agent can borrow 0.2 units of the consumption good.
+The marginal buyer is again given by (25) but with collateralized borrowing the market clearing condition becomes